Sp1kewall/PyXe/README.md

 Just my terminal

 Training:
-To update modules, press Ctrl+ C
 To get a list of all commands, write the command HELP or help

 Innovations:
-1. Now Space Terminal has been renamed and is called "PyXe (Python eXecution environment)".
+1. Changed appearance.
+2. Added the ability to install directly on a PC without using the source code (so far only for WINDOWS users)
-2. Fixed and completed some lines of code that no one reads anyway
+3. Fixed and completed some lines of code that no one reads anyway

 ===============================